-Brian White our Creative Principle Consultant based in New Zealand has been working as a talent agent with creative freelancers for many years, and would like to share some insights on why clients could – and should – consider freelancers as an option, and how they really add value!
+Brian White our Creative Principle Consultant for Salt digital recruitment agency in New Zealand has been working as a talent agent with creative freelancers for many years, and would like to share some insights on why clients could – and should – consider freelancers as an option, and how they really add value!

 Freelancers know the score, having worked with a variety of different studios, agencies, personalities and workplace cultures.
 Not caught up in office politics or other dramas – they basically get in there and just get the job done.